VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 However, wanting to remaking a Physically Based Rendering (PBR) lighting setup like that from scratch implies that you're already probably doing some pretty crazy things.
 So, outside of that there's really two "sane" ways to do lighting.

 The actually-reasonable-to-use method is to use a pretty basic system with a direct, diffused light, ambient light, and specular highlight.
-Programming this up is relatively straight forward- This 5hr  video, [Intro to Shader Coding in Unity (Freya Holmer, YouTube)](https://www.youtube.com/watch?v=9WW5-0N1DsI) , actually does a really good job of going over this and explaining each step.
+Programming this up is relatively straight forward- This 5hr  video, [Intro to Shader Coding in Unity (Freya Holmer)](https://www.youtube.com/watch?v=9WW5-0N1DsI) , actually does a really good job of going over this and explaining each step.
 Coding it live as she goes along.

 The other cool-but-to-slow-to-use method is to do ray tracing.
 This is actually easier than it sounds, though, the performance is typically garbage.
 [This post from Three Eyed Games](http://three-eyed-games.com/2018/05/03/gpu-ray-tracing-in-unity-part-1/) has a nice walk through of building one in Unity.